appopoleisStudios/lalarente-capacitor-tenant/docs/client-requirements-analysis.md

 - Our `service_contracts` remain the agreement backbone.
 We insert PO and Execution/Closure between signatures and completion.
 - Existing audit, signatures, and document integrity (PDF/hash) continue unchanged.

+### 7.5 Dedicated Vendors – Business Semantics & Routing Defaults

+- Definition: Dedicated Vendors are long‑term/retainer vendors preferred by an owner for a particular `property_id` (optionally scoped by `category_id`).
+They are often backed by an active service contract but can be curated manually pre‑contract.
+- Contract linkage: Activating a service contract should create or reactivate the matching `dedicated_vendors` row (`is_active=true`, `priority` from contract if applicable).
+Ending/terminating the contract should set `is_active=false`.
+- Routing defaults: When an owner selects “Invite Vendors” without specifying individuals, the system auto‑invites all active dedicated vendors for that property/category via `route_maintenance_request_to_vendors`.
+If none exist, the request defaults to open market (`visibility='public'`).
+- RLS: Owners manage rows for properties they own; vendors can read rows where `vendor_id = auth.uid()`.
+See `016_mms_flow_integration.sql` for indices and policies.

+### 7.6 Financial Rules (VAT and Platform Fee)

+- VAT line appears only if the vendor is VAT‑registered (store `vendor.vat_registered` and optional `vat_number`).
+Many vendors will not charge VAT.
+- Platform fee applies to all vendor payouts (e.g., 10–20%).
+UI shows customer total, VAT (if applicable), discount, platform fee, and vendor payout calculation.

 ### 7.5 Roadmap Adjustments